Barry Fey: Music career

 Barry Fey's first concert was Baby Huey and the Babysitters in 1965 at the American Legion Hall in Rockford that made only $92.
 He went on to promote more shows at his college including The Byrds on July 10, 1965, at the Rockford College Gym in Illinois.

 In 1966, Fey booked The Association at the University of Denver, CU Boulder, and the University of Montana which would go on to start Fey's reign in the midwest.

 Fey partnered with Chet Helms to open a famed Family Dog venue in Denver in 1967.
 The first Family Dog show in Denver was Big Brother and the Holding Company with Blue Cheer September 8, 1967.

 On September 24, 1967, Fey promoted the "Love In" concert at City Park in Denver with the Grateful Dead.
 30,000 fans packed the park, including Timothy Leary, Ken Kesey, Owsley Stanley, Tim Scully and the rest of the "Merry Pranksters" on the Furthur bus.
 The show gave Denver a firsthand look into the "psychedelic era" of the 1960s.

 Fey booked Jim Morrison and The Doors in October 1967 which would mark the first shows The Doors played outside the state of California.
 The Denver radio Station KIMN advertised The Doors shows as "Feline, Inc" but mispronounced it and promoted it as "Feyline presents The Doors" which is how Fey's company Feyline was born.

 Some of the acts Fey booked at The Family Dog included: The Grateful Dead, Jimi Hendrix, Cream, Janis Joplin & Big Brother and the Holding Company, Blue Cheer, Quicksilver Messenger Service, Buffalo Springfield, Van Morrison, Canned Heat, The Jefferson Airplane, Chuck Berry, Tommy Bolin, Frank Zappa and the Mothers of Invention and more.

-February 14th, 1968, Barry had Jimi Hendrix play at Regis College Field House in Denver.
+On February 14, 1968, Fey had Jimi Hendrix play at Regis College Field House in Denver.
 There were 4,700 tickets sold at $3.00 each.
-After the show Jimi came to The Family Dog and jammed with a 16 year old Tommy Bolin.
+After the show Hendrix went to The Family Dog and jammed with a 16-year-old Tommy Bolin.

-September 1st, 1968, Jimi Hendrix Experience, Vanilla Fudge, The Soft Machine and Heir Apparent headlined Red Rocks Amphitheatre in Morrison, Colorado.
-The show sold out for 5.00$ a ticket.
+On September 1, 1968, Jimi Hendrix Experience, Vanilla Fudge, The Soft Machine and Heir Apparent headlined Red Rocks Amphitheatre in Morrison, Colorado.
+The show sold out for $5.00 a ticket.
 This was the very first of hundreds of Red Rocks shows Feyline would promote at the historic venue.
-After the concert Barry and Jimi went back to the Cosmopolitan Hotel in Denver.
-In Jimi's hotel room he would end up writing the lyrics to "Electric Lady-Land" which eventually went double platinum.
+After the concert Fey and Hendrix went back to the Cosmopolitan Hotel in Denver.
+In Hendrix's hotel room he would end up writing the lyrics to "Electric Lady-Land" which eventually went double platinum.

 On December 26, 1968, Fey promoted the first Led Zeppelin show in North America, which took place at the Denver Auditorium.

-June 28, 29 and 30th 1969, Feyline presented the Denver Pop Festival at Mile High Stadium, which featured the final performance of The Jimi Hendrix Experience along with Frank Zappa, Creedence Clearwater Revival, Iron Butterfly, Joe Cocker, Zephyr and many others.
+On June 28, 29 and 30, 1969, Feyline presented the Denver Pop Festival at Mile High Stadium, which featured the final performance of The Jimi Hendrix Experience along with Frank Zappa, Creedence Clearwater Revival, Iron Butterfly, Joe Cocker, Zephyr and many others.
 62,000 people were in attendance over the 3 days.